VileDeg/vulkan-hdr-demo/README.md

 ## Compilation
 For the project configuration CMake build system is used.

+* Please note that currently the program may not work correctly on `Linux`.
+Not enough testing was done.

 * To make things easy, there are python scripts to help build and run the program: `scripts/win-build-n-run.py`, `scripts/linux-build-n-run.py` that will configure, build and run the application.